MicroEJ/LibraryJava-hoka/hoka-example/README.rst

 The example
 `SimpleServer <src/java/com/microej/example/hoka/SimpleServer.java>`__
-shows a basic instantiation of ``HTTPServer`` with a custom ``RequestHandler``.
+shows a basic instantiation of ``HTTPServer``.

-Like with the ``DefaultRequestHandler``, each time a URL is requested by a client, a match is done between this URL and resource in the src/resources source folder.
+It uses the ``ResourceRequestHandler``.
+Each time a URL is requested by a client, a match is done between this URL and resource in the src/resources/hoka folder.

 For example:

-http://localhost:8080/html/index.html serves the Java resource “/html/index.html”.
+http://localhost:8080/index.html serves the Java resource “/hoka/index.html”.

-Moreover, a custom behavior is added when requesting the root of the server : the root URL is mapped to a default resource configured in ``SimpleRequestHandler.DEFAULT_ROOT_RESOURCE``.

 HTTPSServer
 -----------